Danuta Maria Hübner, Poland, MEP: 2009-2024

 Danuta Maria Hübner was born in Nisko, Poland.
 She received her MSc in Economics from the Warsaw School of Economics in 1971 and her PhD and post-doctoral degree from the same university in 1974 and 1980 respectively.
 She was a visiting scholar at the Centre for European Studies at the University of Sussex in 1974 and a visiting scholar at Universidad Autonoma in Madrid.
 From 1988 to 1990, Hübner was a Fulbright scholar at the University of California, Berkeley.

-Her political career began in 1992 as Chairwoman of the Polish Central Planning Office, a position she would hold until 1996.
+Her political career began in 1992 as Chairwoman of the Social Planning Council at the Polish Central Planning Office, a position she would hold until 1996.
 She would continue to work in national politics.
 From 1994 to 1996, Hübner was Under-Secretary of State in the Ministry of Industry and Trade, where she was responsible for European integration and small and medium-sized enterprises.
-From 1994 to 1995, she was Advisor to the Deputy Prime Minister and Minister of Finance, co-authoring the Government Programme Strategy for Poland.
+From 1994 to 1995, she was Advisor to the Deputy Prime Minister and Minister of Finance, co-authoring the government programme "Strategy for Poland".
 She was the chief negotiator on Polish accession to the OECD from 1995 to 1996.
-From 1996 to 1997, Hübner was the State Secretary for European Integration.
-From 1997 to 1998, she was Minister, Head of the Chancellery of the President of the Republic of Poland, Aleksander Kwaśniewski, and served as his Economic Advisor from 1998-2001.
-Between 2001 and 2004, she was active in the Committee for European Integration at the Ministry of Foreign Affairs, first as State Secretary and later Head of Office.
-She became Minister for European Affairs for the Polish Government from 2003 to 2004.
+From 1996 to 1997, Hübner was State Secretary for European Integration.
+From 1997 to 1998, she was the Head of the Chancellery of the President of the Republic of Poland, Aleksander Kwaśniewski, and served as his Economic Advisor from 1998 to 2001.
+In 1998, she became Deputy Executive Secretary at the United Nations Economic Commission for Europe in Geneva, serving as Executive Secretary with the rank of the United Nations Deputy Secretary General from 2000 to 2001.
+Between 2001 and 2003, she was Head of Office of the Committee for European Integration and State Secretary in the Ministry of Foreign Affairs.
+She was Minister for European Affairs from 2003 to 2004 in the Government of Leszek Miller.
 In this capacity, she was responsible for the accession negotiations between Poland and the EU and represented the Government of Poland to the Convention on the Future of Europe.

 On 15 September 2010, she joined the Spinelli Group in the European Parliament and was also a member of the European Parliament Intergroup on Sports.
 From 2014 until 2019, she was a member of the European Parliament's Advisory Committee on the Conduct of Members.